albumentations-team/albumentations/README.md

 ### 3D transforms

-3D transforms operate on volumetric data and can modify both the input volume and associated 3D mask
+3D transforms operate on volumetric data and can modify both the input volume and associated 3D mask.

 | Transform                                                                  | Image | Mask |
 | -------------------------------------------------------------------------- | :---: | :--: |